 How To Make Your Kitten Comfortable

 So it’s time to be the hero for your little kitten now.

 Cats need their space.
-Make sure that your cat has her own special area with food, water and luxuries like scratching post and bed.
+Make sure that your cat has her own special area with food, water, and luxuries like a scratching post and bed.
 And of course, a litter box.